metabase/metabase/docs/questions/sharing/visualizations/progress-bar.md

 - A query that returns a single number, like "Sum of order quantity".
 Progress bar doesn't work with breakouts.

 - A goal value.
-The goal value should be non-negative.
+The goal value should be a positive number.
 Currently, Metabase only supports setting a static goal (you can't set a goal based on another query).

   The goal is set in the [chart options](#progress-bar-options).